 product(2.2,3.4,2.3) # => 17.204

-Without the “@dispatch” annotationdecorators, only the second method ‘product’ would be considered in subsequent name binding.
+Without the “@dispatch” decorators, only the second method ‘product’ would be considered in subsequent name binding.
 With the decorators, the types of the parameters are taken into account as well in binding the method name of a call.

 As the name resolution takes only the method name into account, a method definition either redefines (hides) an equally named inherited method of the class of the object or, if none is found, it represents a new method.